Extracting Dynamical Models from Data: Introduction

 \section{Introduction}

-Equations for dynamical systems have traditionally been derived by a variety of techniques of a theoretical, experimental, and/or intuitive nature.
+Equations of motion for dynamical systems have traditionally been derived by a variety of techniques of a theoretical, experimental, and/or intuitive nature.
 However, in the case that differential equations (DEs) are determined directly from a {\em data} source, perhaps with machine learning (ML) techniques, it is useful to identify the following subgoals: \begin{enumerate} \item Extrapolate model beyond training data times. \item Determine underlying DE. \item Determine parameter dependencies in DE. \item Estimate stability/accuracy of model. \item Determine related domain knowledge. \end{enumerate} The present paper focuses on the first four points.
-The fifth point relates to conserved quantities and is discussed in detail in a companion paper (see earlier versions of \citep{Zimmer-MLDE-arxiv} from Oct.
-2021).
+The fifth point relates to conserved quantities and is discussed in detail in a companion paper \citep{Zimmer-MLDE-arxiv}.